Aribodo/nwm/README.md

 3) cd into server directory and run "npm i"
 4) cd into root directory and run "npm run start" application shoul be running on http://localhost:3000/

+note: for best data set, select "US Exchange" on the home page of the app.